 Designate a Sober Driver After Holiday Events with Drinking

 ‘Tis the season to be merry, and many people are hosting or attending events with family, friends, and coworkers that will involve alcohol.
 This is an extremely popular time for drinking and having fun, which makes it that much more risky for driving.
 The frequency of auto accidents involving alcohol increases tremendously during the holidays, especially around Thanksgiving and New Year’s.
 If you plan to enjoy yourself with the benefit of alcoholic drinks then designate a sober driver, so that you don’t become another statistic.
 If you end up in an accident with an intoxicated driver, then you can seek compensation for your damages in a South Carolina auto accident claim.
+Don’t forget to make an emergency phone call to 911 in case you need help.

 When to Contact a South Carolina Auto Accident Attorney